stollander33/docs/docs/developers/developer_guide.md

    `rapydo create name --auth YOUR_AUTH_SERVICE --frontend YOUR_FRONTEND`

-5. Follow instructions printed by rapydo create output, i.e.
+5. Follow instructions printed by the rapydo create output, i.e.
    - git remote add origin https://your_remote_git/your_project.git
    - rapydo init
    - rapydo pull

 6. Now you can edit your `projects/$PROJECT_NAME/project_configuration.yaml` to customize project title, description, enabled services and so on.
+Please note that you can enable services, ad other options, by setting up the rapydo create command.
+Use rapydo create --help to get the list of available options.

-7. The configuration is now complete, you can start your project by following the User guide or continue to customize by enabling more services or implement endpoints
+7. The configuration is now complete, you can start your project by following the User guide or further customize your project.